AsleepCoffee/General-Notes/Cloud/Azure/Azure Security Engineer Associate/Secure your cloud applications in Azure/Manage secrets in your apps with Azure Key Vault.md

 In Key Vault, a secret is a name-value pair of strings.
 Secret names must be 1-127 characters long, contain only alphanumeric characters and dashes, and must be unique within a vault.
 A secret value can be any UTF-8 string up to 25 KB in size.

+Authentication to Key Vault uses Azure Active Directory identities.
+Access policies are used to provide authorization for actions that apply to every secret in the vault.

+Once secrets have been loaded by an app, they are unprotected.
+Make sure to not log them, store them, or return them in client responses.

 **Tip** Secret names don't need to be considered especially secret themselves.
 You can store them in your app's configuration if your implementation calls for it.
 The same is true of vault names and URLs.

 **Note** Key Vault supports two additional kinds of secrets beyond strings — keys and certificates — and provides useful functionality specific to their use cases.
 This module does not cover these features and concentrates on secret strings like passwords and connection strings.